Illegal maritime arrivals

 It will take a long time to process visa applications for all of the illegal maritime arrivals in Australia.
 People will be gradually invited to apply, generally in the order they arrived.
 People need to wait to receive an invitation before they can apply.

 The Australian Government’s Operation Sovereign Borders policy to manage IMAs has not changed.
-Any people smuggling boat trying to enter or travel through Australian waters will be detected, intercepted and safely removed.
-Australia will not grant a visa to anyone who tries to travel illegally by boat to Australia after 1 January 2014.
+Any people smuggling boat that attempts to travel to Australia illegally will be turned back.
+Settlement in Australia will never be an option for anyone who travels illegally by boat.
 The rules apply to everyone: families, children, unaccompanied children, educated and skilled.

 Find out more